boochow/picture/README.md

 ## Defining your own picture

 The actual wavetable is stored in the file `figure.h`.
-There are two arrays of float, `figure_x` and `figure_y`.
-They hold x-coordinates and y-coordinates of  vertices of a polygon which is drawn on the screen.
+There are two arrays of float, `figure_x`, and `figure_y`.
+They hold x-coordinates and y-coordinates of  vertices of a polygon that is drawn on the screen.

 The coordinates must be between 0.0 and 1.0.
-If you want to draw a closed polygon, you have to place the same coordinates at the beginning of the array and the end of the array.
+If you want to draw a closed polygon, you have to place the same coordinates at the beginning of the array and the end of the arrays.